This popular chicken piccata Cheesecake Factory copycat tastes just as fabulous as the restaurant’s lemon caper chicken!!

-Why We Love Our Chicken Piccata Cheesecake Factory Copycat
+Why We Love This Cheesecake Factory Chicken Piccata

 - The perfect balance of flavors.

 The lemon flavor balances out the butter salty capers.
-It’s not too heavy, not too salty, and not too tangy — and why it’s such a popular entrée at the restaurant! - An easy weeknight dinner that saves you time and money!
+It strikes a balance between being heavy, salty, and tangy, which is why it’s a popular entrée at the restaurant. - An easy weeknight dinner that saves you time and money!

 Skip the stressful wait time for a table – just enjoy a quiet dinner at home.
-With no pricey bill at the end of the night, either! - It’s an authentic Italian chicken recipe.
+Additionally, you won’t have to worry about a hefty bill at the end of the night! - It’s an authentic Italian chicken recipe.

-The delicious, aromatic Mediterranean spices will fill your kitchen, just like when you make our Italian baked chicken cutlets.
+The delicious, aromatic Mediterranean spices will fill your kitchen, similar to when you make our Italian baked chicken cutlets.

 Ingredient Notes and Substitutions

-- Boneless Skinless Chicken – Either 1 ½ pounds of chicken cutlets, or 4 breasts.
+- Boneless skinless breasts: Either 1 ½ pounds of cutlets, or 4 breasts.
 We recommend cutting breasts down into two thinner, even cutlets.
 This ensures that all of the poultry cooks evenly.

 The original chicken piccata from Cheesecake Factory is served with sliced mushrooms.
-While we’ve omitted it from our version, it’s easy enough to add them to the recipe!
+While we’ve omitted them from our version, it’s easy enough to add them back to the recipe!

 Simply add 1 cup of sliced baby Bella mushrooms to the oil while sautéing the onion, cooking them until softened.